jnicolon/secrets-generator/README.md

 A full stack app inspired by the Post Secret website.

-For the API design with basic CRUD functionality I used the Node.js Express framework and hosted it on Heroku.
+For the API design with basic CRUD functionality, I used the Node.js Express framework and hosted it on Heroku.

+I used Atlas MongoDB and mongoose for the database design.

 For the front end I used REACT with Redux for state management with Thunk as middleware to make Axios calls to the back end.